stailisic/polygonstreamlit/README.md

-please install streamlit, streamlit-image-coordinates and pillow PIL.Image
+please install streamlit, streamlit-image-coordinates and pillow for rendering

 please only run with
 #streamlit run main.py